OpenAEV-Platform/collectors/sentinelone/CONTRIBUTING.md

 - Provide example configurations for different scenarios
 - Include troubleshooting guides for common issues

-This collector provides a production-ready SentinelOne integration for OpenBAS with comprehensive error handling, configurable retry logic, and detailed trace generation.
+This collector provides a production-ready SentinelOne integration for OpenAEV with comprehensive error handling, configurable retry logic, and detailed trace generation.